Eucharistic Reflection - A Place in the Heart

 Just when I thought this world had exhausted the ways it can devise to offend the God who made us in His image and likeness, I glance at social media or school curriculum and shudder in utter shock and dismay.

 Too many have abandoned common sense and reason.
 They have no idea why God created them.
 Some are unable (or unwilling) to define the difference between a male or female.
 Others argue that there are more than two sexes.
-Still more believe that they can transition from from one sex to another as they choose.
+Still more believe that they can transition from one sex to another as they choose.
 Black has become white.
 Truth has been replaced with lies.
 The common good abandoned for personal gratification and self-pleasure.
 Good is defined as evil, and evil good.
 You have freedom of speech but only to the extent that your listener agrees with the substance of what you say.

 I could go on and on but you understand the point I am trying to make.